krolow/queue-run/docs/Queues.md

 The queue will accept JSON documents (`application/json`), HTML forms (`application/x-www-form-urlencode` or `multipart/form-data`), and plain text (`text/plain`).

-It will respond with status code 202 (Accepted) and the header `X-Job-ID` with the job ID.
+It will respond with status code 202 (Accepted) and the header `X-Job-Id` with the job ID.

 For FIFO queues, the route must include the `[group]` named parameter, which captures the group ID.
 It may also include the `[dedupe]` named parameter, if you want to set the deduplication ID.